There is A LOT of markets in Gran Canaria!!!! From the large to the small. Here is my complete guide to Gran Canaria markets.

 Teror is a very cute mountain town in the north of Gran Canaria.
 Plaza del Pino is the centre of town and probably the heart of the market, although it extends across town.
 This is a market that has everything and the offerings are quite high quality.

-There are all the handicrafts, clothing, jewelry, hats etc that you would expect.
-Food wise there is a lot on offer for taking home – fruit and vegetables, cheeses etc. There was also a stall selling vegetarian chorizo de Teror – quite a delicacy!
+Teror Market Gran Canaria has all the handicrafts, clothing, jewelry, hats etc that you would expect.
+Food-wise there is a lot on offer for shopping – fruit and vegetables, local produce, cheeses, etc. There was also a stall selling vegetarian chorizo de Teror – quite a delicacy!
 The other is known for this chorizo spread.

 There is a large tent set up for dancing – and couples were up and dancing before midday!
 Most of the restaurants around the Basilica are open.
 Don’t miss the lovely perfume store called Casa Del Perfume Canario just near the basilica.

-There was not as many food stalls for immediate consumption as I expected.
+There were not as many food stalls at Teror Market for immediate consumption as I expected.
 The three main ones were located next to the dancing tent.

 The town of Teror is very cute and partially pedestrianized.
 Don’t just visit the market – a wonder of the streets will reward you with cute colored houses.
 One steep street has a water feature that runs its length and is very photogenic.